 - As of 2017, diners are 30% more amenable to restaurant technology

 So, as the traditional/manually-oriented restaurant trends to automation, business owners are well-served to identify helpful information, use fail stories to avoid pitfalls, and use all technological tools for cost-effectiveness and profit margin.
+It is also helpful to learn from restaurant the pros like Adam Harry Guild.
 As they say, work smarter not harder.